epakhomov/Comparing_Classifiers/README.md

 | D. Tree | 1.0         | 0.49      | 0.1478        |
 | SVM     | 0.749       | 0.664     | 5.0280        |

+Table 1.
+The precision score for models with default hyperparameters.

 ## Hyperparameters tuning